“SIQUIJOR is the fount of witchcraft in the Philippines.”

 TOP ATTRACTIONS IN SIQUIJOR

-There is a lot to explore in the island if you are more of the sight-seeing side of travelling.
+There is a lot to explore in the island if you are more of the sight-seeing side of traveling.
 But if you only have a limited time, perhaps a full day, I’d rather that you enjoy the beaches and sunset at San Juan area (its an array of public and private beaches and the finest ones in the island), than going for a day tour through its hilly and mountainous terrain which is naturally time consuming.
 Siquijor, at San Juan or from its seaport at Siquijor (town) have the best view for sunset.

 St.Francis of Asisi church